kgashok/massive-octo-wallhack/CS6301/README.md

 I shall capture all of it one [place](doc/TODO.md)

 ### Structure of Project
 Here's a map of the files in this project, and pretty much self-explanatory.
+There are four components for which unit test cases have been generated.
+Clean separation between interface files and implementation files has been established.

 ![Image](img/directory_map.png?raw=true)